mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 1. [Upgrade Kommander][upgrade_kommander].
 This takes place in your Management Cluster and includes the upgrade of your Platform Applications in that cluster.

-1. [Upgrade your Workspaces][upgrade-workspaces] on a per-Workspace basis, if your environment has additional Workspaces (with Managed or Attached clusters).
+1. For Enterprise customers only: [Upgrade your Workspaces][upgrade_workspaces] on a per-Workspace basis.

 1. [Upgrade all DKP Catalog applications][catalog_apps] that may be deployed to any Workspaces or Projects.